ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 2_optical_flow estimates the velocity of the MAV using optical flow between frames.
 (Run OpticalFlow)

-For a more detailed explanation refer to the .pdf file
+For a more detailed explanation refer to [OpticalFlow_pose_estimation.pdf](https://github.com/ar6841/MAV-pose-and-velocity-estimation-using-vision/files/10197981/OpticalFlow_pose_estimation.pdf)